Skip to main content

 #

-Creating a DKM uses the same method as an RTP project.
-The DKM can use the default build settings or inherit them from another project.
-You can always modify the build command later.
+DKM creation follows the same steps as RTPs.
+DKMs can use default build settings or inherit them from another project.
+Build commands can be customized later.

 DKM